 Tel: (345) 916 3838

 A club dedicated to promoting the flying and operation of model plane aviation in Cayman.
-The association welcomes members of all skill levels, ages and interests from fixed wing aircrafts to helicopters, from electric-powered to internal combustion models.
+The association welcomes members of all skill levels, ages and interests, from fixed-wing aircraft and helicopters to electric-powered and internal combustion models.

 Cayman National Choir

-The choir has been entertaining the Cayman Islands for more than 40 years.
-Everyone is welcomed to join and no auditions are required.
-They meet every Monday at 7.30pm at Bay Harbour Center, West Bay Road.
+The Cayman National Choir has been entertaining the Cayman Islands for more than 40 years.
+No auditions are required.
+All you need to join is commitment, enthusiasm and a willingness to be challenged.
+The choir meets every Monday at 7.30pm at Bay Harbour Centre, West Bay Road.
 For more information, find them on Facebook.

 Cayman National Cultural Foundation (CNCF)